Leane and Michael's Sugarbush

 Does the dining room take credit cards?

-Yes, you can pay for your food with a credit card – we take Visa, Master Card and Discover
+Yes, you can pay for your food with a credit card.
+We also accept cash and personal checks.

 STORE